Avelino (rapper)

 Achi Avelino (born 4 June 1993), better known mononymously by his stage name Avelino, is a British rapper and singer known for his "unique tone" and "deep wordplay".

+Early life

+Avelino was born in Angola as one of six siblings and moved to England with his family aged three amidst the Angolan Civil War, initially as refugees before obtaining British citizenship.
+In his youth, he used lyrics as a form of journal therapy.

 Career

 2011–2014: Beginnings

 Originally rapping under the monikers AA (derived from his initials), Avelino first released freestyles on YouTube.
 His debut mixtape, Underdog Music, was released in 2013 through More Music Records.
 The project was credited by GRM Daily's Charlie-Louise Akintilo as being "edgy" and "refreshing".

 2014–2015: Commercial breakthrough and Iconic Ambition

 Avelino rose to prominence in 2014 following the release of his second mixtape, Iconic Ambition, which was featured on DJ Semtex's Mixtape Top 5 on BBC Radio 1Xtra.
 He went on to support Stormzy on tour throughout 2015, having previously collaborated on the mixtape track "No Comment".

-2015–present: Collaboration with Wretch 32
+2015–2016: Collaborations with Wretch 32 and Young Fire, Old Flame

 Throughout 2015, Avelino was championed by fellow Tottenham MC Wretch 32.
 The two rappers released a joint mixtape, entitled Young Fire, Old Flame, on 18 December 2015, to positive reception.
 Avelino was Young Fire, whereas Wretch 32 was Old Flame."Young Fire: A conversation with Avelino" (2016) The mixtape was accompanied by a Fire in the Booth freestyle on BBC Radio 1, which was heralded by host Charlie Sloth as the "hardest" Fire in the Booth of all time, and by Noiseys Joe Zadeh as "staggering".
 Wretch and Avelino also collaborated on the promotional singles "M.O.E" and "Freedom", as well as an unofficial remix of Kanye West's "No More Parties in LA", renamed "No More Parties in DSTRKT".
-The two are scheduled to perform the mixtape at KOKO on 12 May 2016.
+The two performed the mixtape at KOKO on 12 May 2016.